BISMILLAH...

 3. History, people & ideas

-The idea of a literature review is to give some background and context to your own work.
-You need to show how your research fits into the big picture, relating it to what has been done before.
+to your own work.
+You need to show how your research fits into the big

-You don’t need to write a comprehensive history of your subject, but it helps if you know roughly how it has developed over time.
+to write a comprehensive history of your subject, but it helps if you

-So as you read a few general introductions to your topic, you’ll start to get an overview of the key ideas and theories, who developed them, and when.
+general introductions to your topic, you’ll start to get an overview of

 Also note any conflicting ideas, any controversy or disagreement in the field, as you’ll need to know this kind of thing.